-Teaching vocabulary helps students understand, memorise and use words appropriately in their specific contexts.
+Teaching vocabulary helps students understand, memorise, and use words appropriately in their specific contexts.
 Students at lower secondary level still learn 'chunks' of English which combine vocabulary and grammatical patterns in an unanalysed way.
 Therefore, it is crucial to give students plenty of time to practise, memorise, recycle, and extend their vocabulary and grammar in meaningful contexts.
 Regular recycling of vocabulary helps students recognise the same words embedded in different contexts and activities again and again.
-When teaching vocabulary, it is important to help students recognise, practise and memorise vocabulary.
-These can be done by using visual aids, by allowing students to listen and repeat the word, by explaining their meanings, using definitions, pictures, flashcards, and translation if necessary, and finally, by getting students to practise, using the word with a range of spoken or written activities which can be done individually or in pairs.
+When teaching vocabulary, it is important to help students recognise, practise, and memorise words.
+This can be done by using visual aids (e.g. pictures, flashcards), by allowing students to listen and repeat the words, by explaining their meanings, using definitions and translation if necessary, and finally, by getting students to practise using the words with a range of spoken or written activities, which can be done individually or in pairs.